NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 udld-timeout [fast <millisecs> | slow <secs> ]
 ```

-The `tailf:cli-sequence-commands` annotation tells the CLI engine to process the leaves in sequence.&#x20;
+The `tailf:cli-sequence-commands` annotation tells the CLI engine to process the leaves in sequence.
 The `tailf:cli-reset-siblings` tells the CLI to reset all leaves in the container if one is set.
-This is necessary to ensure that no lingering config remains from a previous invocation of the command where more parameters were configured.&#x20;

-The `tailf:cli-drop-node-name` tells the CLI that the leaf name shouldn't be specified.&#x20;
+This is necessary in order to ensure that no lingering config remains from a previous invocation of the command where more parameters were configured.
+The `tailf:cli-drop-node-name` tells the CLI that the leaf name shouldn't be specified.
 The `tailf:cli-compact-syntax` annotation tells the CLI that the leaves should be formatted on one line, i.e. as:

 ```
 udld-timeout fast 1000
 ```

-As opposed to the following without the annotation:
+As opposed to without the annotation:

 ```
 uldl-timeout fast